-Levels of Suggested incentives to recognize youth participation, engagement, Engagement or completion.
-Pick one or more, as appropriate Pick one of more, as appropriate Level I Minimal Participation Minimal progress by attending or participating in programs or activities partially or sporadically Common examples: • Always recognize efforts to participate, showing up • Verbal praise for most routine accomplishments • Small Tangible Rewards, e.g. ✓ Paperback books ✓ Bookmarks ✓ Small denomination gift cards for food ✓ Healthy snacks foods (e.g., juice, tea, granola bars, fruit, trail mix) ✓ Birthday or holiday cards ✓ Writing journals ✓ Toiletries ✓ Early to Program Certificate ✓ Best Participation Certificate ✓ Great Question Certificate ✓ Recognition in Court, e.g. Kudos Notice ✓ Round of applause from facility Supervisors and Directors ✓ Cards of encouragement from unit DPO, Senior, Supervisor, Assistant Director, or Director Common examples:
+Levels of Suggested incentives to recognize youth participation, engagement, or completion.
+Engagement Pick one or more, as appropriate Level I Minimal Participation Minimal progress by attending or participating in programs or activities partially or sporadically Common examples: • Always recognize efforts to participate, showing up • Verbal praise for most routine accomplishments • Small Tangible Rewards, e.g. Common examples.